Florence Moore 310C

 A doctoral student at the California Institute of Integral Studies (CIIS), her research explores the role of creative and spiritual practices in healing generational and systemic trauma within Black and BIPOC communities.
 She is also developing curriculum in Compassionate Leadership for future course offerings at Menlo College and facilitates healing-centered programming through Healing Together, a community-based initiative focused on racialized trauma, resilience, and collective care.

-She is the author of Bread Crumbs From the Soul: Finding Your Way Back Home—a book of original poetry, personal stories, and art rooted in her journey of transformation—and a contributing writer in the acclaimed anthology Black Fire—This Time, Volumes I and II (2022, 2024).
+Lakiba holds advanced certifications in compassion cultivation, trauma healing, and mindfulness-based practices from Stanford University, the UC San Diego Center for Mindfulness, and other national organizations.
+She is the author of Bread Crumbs From the Soul: Finding Your Way Back Home and a contributing writer in the anthology Black Fire—This Time, Volumes I and II (2022, 2024).